 How To Make Cadbury Creme Egg Hot Chocolate

 If you can melt it, you can turn it into hot chocolate!

-Combining creme eggs with a milkshake was successful, so why not combine creme eggs with hot chocolate?
+Turning creme eggs into a Cadbury creme egg milkshake was successful, so why not combine creme eggs with hot chocolate?

 Top it with a dollop of homemade whipped cream.